Torrencem/bevel/doc/index.md

 };
 ```

 To run this example, save it to a file called `fib.bv`, and then run `bevel fib.bv` from the command line.
 You'll then see a read-eval-print prompt, which you can type queries such as `x ~ fib(7)` to compute relations.
+In the REPL loop, when you enter a query, you can type `q` to accept a solution to the query, or hit `enter` to trigger an artificial failure and compute any other solutions.
+This information isn't very relevent to the Fibonacci example.

 ## Fibonacci Explanation